aammd/MS_computational_ecology_opinion/ms.md

 field programs.
-Recognizing that computational ecology *needs* this data as a condition for its continued existence and relevance should motivate the establishment of a way to credit and recognize the role of *data producers* [which is discussed in @poisot_sdc, in particular in the context of massive dataset aggregation].
+Recognizing that computational ecology *needs* this data as a condition for its continued existence and relevance should motivate the establishment of a way to credit and recognize the role of *data producers* [which is discussed in @pois15sdc, in particular in the context of massive dataset aggregation].

 - research parasitisim
-- @evans_gpc -- no cost
+- @evan16gpc -- no cost

 - ecological research is not going to get easier so requires to capitalize on strengths